 Note: I will not be accepting new clients as of June 2018.
-Past clients who desire postpartum support for a new sibling may contact me using this form.
+Please see the Upper Valley Doulas directory to find a postpartum doula.

 When people think about doulas, they usually think of birth doulas.
 But there’s a another type of doula called a postpartum doula.
 As a postpartum doula, my goal is to support and care for new parents so that they can focus on caring for their new baby.

 Postpartum doula support commences with a consultation, free of charge, to see if I am the right postpartum doula for your family.
 If we decide to work together, we meet in your home once or twice a week for three to twelve weeks.
 Shifts last between three and eight hours.
 I help you with your practical needs, like meal preparation, household organization (laundry, dishes, light housekeeping), or running errands.
 I can hold your baby while you take a shower or nap, or spend time with your older child.
 I provide information and guidance with newborn care such as breast and bottle feeding, diapering, and infant soothing.
 As your doula I am present as a support person for your emotional experience of the postpartum period.
 Ideally, a postpartum doula will work herself out of a job as families find their groove.
 I love being present for the transition that families make in the months after their new family member is born.